You are here

 The Washington Harbour on Georgetown's waterfront is an ideal location for a full day of on-the-water fun or a celebratory dinner before or after watching the fireworks.
 The restaurants in this waterfront plaza provide convenient access to a fireworks viewing spot, as well as simple riverside relaxation.
 Make sure to make a reservation at Farmers Fishers Bakers, Sequoia, Nick's Riverside Grill or Tony and Joe’s Seafood Place.

 The National Portrait Gallery's America’s Presidents exhibit is ideal for an Independence Day visit for obvious reasons.
-The collection displays images of all past presidents, including beautiful sculptures and famous paintings – including a stunning new portrait of Barack Obama by Kehinde Wileythe.
-The exhibit was also renovated recently, with new interactive elements added to make your experience that much more presidential.
+The collection displays images of all past presidents, as well as beautiful sculptures and famous paintings – including a stunning portrait of Barack Obama by Kehinde Wileythe.
+The exhibit also features interactive elements to make your experience that much more presidential.

 Enjoy a lunch or dinner cruise with Entertainment Cruises, which will provide stunning views of DC monuments and landmarks from an on-the-water perspective.
 There's also Embark DC, which offers customized tours that depart from the Georgetown waterfront, and Potomac Riverboat Company, which features a variety of narrated cruises on the river.

 When making hotel reservations for Independence Day, find out if your hotel offers a fireworks-viewing station for guests.
-Hotels with rooftop bars are especially festive – be sure to check out the W Hotel and its POV Lounge.
-Both the Rosewood Washington, D.C. in Georgetown and The Embassy Row Hotel in Dupont Circle have stylish rooftop pools with bar service as well.
+Hotels with rooftop bars are especially festive – be sure to check out the W Hotel's POV Rooftop Lounge and Terrace, The Watergate Hotel's stunning views from Top of the Gate and The Embassy Row Hotel in Dupont Circle.